njacobsonlab/Pretrained-Actigraphy-Transformer/README.md

 Abstract... blah blabh

 # Tutorial/Demo Notebooks:
+These notebooks should be self-sufficient so you should be able to run it all the way through :)

 ## ⭐ How to: Fine-tune ALBERT + How to use Built-in Model Explainability: https://colab.research.google.com/drive/1sub_5m6fV91GbqEOWT8Sl5RjwN2QnhNh?usp=sharing

 This notebook will walk you through: